 Wow!
 I can’t believe it’s been a year and a half since our last blog post!!!
 To say we have been a little busy is an understatement.
 What have we been doing?
 Well, during the same month as our last post we got our half-day preschool room licensed for full-day daycare.
 Two months later in June, our infant room was licensed for daycare.
 We got a very small school age room licensed just in time for the start of the 2012-2013 school year so our kiddos who were preschoolers wouldn’t have to leave us as they started kindergarten.
 Finally, in January, our toddler room was created and licensed.
 Since January, Margaret and Kristen have stepped out of the classroom and taken on full-time administrative roles.
 The stress of taking care of all the administrative duties PLUS lesson planning and implementation has changed to a different level of stress, but we love it.
 We miss being in the classroom but we are also enjoying what we are doing.

 The past year and a half has been busy but we have many more projects to conquer.
-One of these projects is this blog…we want to bring it back to life!
-We… Continue reading
+One of these projects is… Continue reading

 Yesterday was one of those days that makes you remember why you teach little children.
 It was also a day for the lesson plans to be set aside.
 The children were in charge of their play today and boy did they get creative.
 It started with a new piece of climbing equipment and went from there.

 Our classroom became the firehouse and the children were firefighters and rescue personnel.
 We, the teachers , were the poor victims in need of rescue.
 Art smocks became fire coats and backpacks became air tanks.
 They used pool noodles as fire hoses and rest mats as their bunks.
 They even took the play into the housekeeping area to serve meals for the firefighters.